ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 `pre-capabilityday` QoS limits:

-- Available for 12 hours
 - 1024 nodes available
 - Minimum job size: 256 nodes, maximum job size: 1024 nodes
     - Individual jobs steps (i.e. `srun` commands) within job scripts should also be a minimum of 256 nodes
     - Jobs that do not meet these limits will be killed
-- Maximum walltime: 20 minutes
+- Maximum walltime: 1 hour
 - Job numbers: 8 jobs maximum per budget code in the QoS
     - 1 job maximum running per budget code
 - High memory nodes are not available